Jeanette Banashak, Ph.D., Ed,D.

 Co-Director, Lead Teacher

 Jeanette completed her dissertation on the interrelationship between creativity and mindfulness.
 Her phenomenological study drew from Western and Eastern contemplative practices and considered their influence on one's creative life.
-Originally a high school teacher, Jeanette has taught mindfulness to Kindergartners through second graders in Chicago Public Schools and is currently an adjunct professor at Erikson Institute and a Visiting Professor of Spiritual Direction at The Graduate Theological Foundation.
+Originally a high school teacher, Jeanette has taught mindfulness to Kindergartners through second graders in Chicago Public Schools and is currently a senior instructor at Erikson Institute and a Visiting Professor of Spiritual Direction at The Graduate Theological Foundation.
+She is a member of Spiritual Directors International.

-After 21 years of teaching and leading workshops, Jeanette has received consistent feedback that includes comments about her caring nature, attention to reflection, creativity, deep interest in participant/student growth, as well as facilitating thoughtful and informative presentations.
+After 24 years of teaching and leading workshops, Jeanette has received consistent feedback that includes comments about her caring nature, attention to reflection, creativity, deep interest in participant/student growth, as well as facilitating thoughtful and informative presentations.
+Jeanette has also presented for the Parliament of the World’s Religions in Toronto and Chicago.

 Jeanette is a spiritual guide and supervisor—she practices both in English and Spanish.
 Jeanette received her certificate in Spiritual Direction from the Dominican Center in Grand Rapids, Michigan.
-She holds a PhD in Education and an EdD, both from the Graduate Theological Foundation, an interreligious school in Mishawaka, Indiana.
+She holds a PhD in Education and an EdD, both from the Graduate Theological Foundation, an interreligious school in Oklahoma City, OK.

 When she's not teaching, Jeanette enjoys playing board games and telling stories with friends and family.